 8.2.4 NetEDI reserves the right, at its sole discretion, to invoice any remaining balance of the Fees payable if it becomes clear that a Project Delay is likely to occur.

 8.3 If NetEDI has not received payment of the Fees by the due date as specified within clause 8.2 above, and without prejudice to any other rights and remedies of NetEDI:

 8.3.1 NetEDI may, without liability to the Customer, disable the Customer’s password, account and access to all or part of the Services and NetEDI shall be under no obligation to provide any or all of the Services while the Fees concerned remain unpaid; and

-8.3.2 interest shall accrue on a daily basis on such due amounts at an annual rate equal to 8% over the then current base lending rate of Barclays Bank plc from time to time, commencing on the due date and continuing until fully paid, whether before or after judgement; and
+8.3.2 interest shall accrue on a daily basis on such due amounts at an annual rate equal to 8%, commencing the day following the due date and continuing until fully paid, whether before or after judgment.; and

 8.3.3 the Fees may be passed to a debt recovery agency who will add their own debt collection charges and interest.